top of page

 Listening Literarily

+Design by Camille MacMillan.
 The things we read have a way of creeping into our subconscious and blooming into our realities without us even knowing.
 For artists, books and stories can bleed into their music in more ways than not.
 Catching literary references in music is like watching a movie with 3D glasses: your understanding of the story exponentially increases.
-By drawing on existing characters and stories, musicians create a listening experience filled with easter eggs for the well-read listener.
-Wh
+By drawing on existing characters and stories, musicians create a listening experience filled with easter eggs

 Dec 12, 20254 min read